Rocket

 Module Imports #

 Rocket allows you to wrap external libraries, loading them before the component initializes and the setup script runs.
-Use data-import-esm:* for modern ES modules and data-import-iife:* for legacy global libraries.
+Use data-import:* for modern ES modules, and add the __iife modifier (data-import:foo__iife) for legacy globals.

 ESM Imports #